mohamedmansour/btjs/README.md

 The `f-on` element, allows adding any event handler including custom events, the `eventName` is generic, such as `f-onclick`, `f-onkeyup`, etc

-## BTR Protocol and Server Handler
+## BTJS Protocol and Server Handler

 To facilitate server streaming and ensure compatibility with any language server, we require a protocol.
 The following definitions are provided for prototyping purposes.